Communicate your cause.

-I work with nonprofits, B Corps, and mission-driven businesses to:
+I work with nonprofits, B Corps, and purpose-driven businesses to:

 - Express their mission or alignment with the triple bottom line

 - Effectively communicate it to their customers, partners, donors, or employees

 - Unify and align their brand across all platforms

 The short version: I help great causes and companies by developing, delivering, and maintaining clear and effective communications programs.
 I align them with the powerful magnetic north of good business practices and generous global giving.
-Along the way, I provide leadership, creative thinking, excellent copy, and a collaborative spirit as I facilitate transformation of the organization, its team, and the planet.
+Along the way, I provide leadership, creative thinking, excellent prose, and a collaborative spirit as I facilitate transformation of the organization, its team, and the planet.

 The Los Angeles Fire Department Foundation relied on me to unify and strengthen its brand.